aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

     }
     ```

-3. Next, print a list of the names (not the `Employee` instances) of all employees that were hired on or after Jan.
-1, 2012.
+3. Next, print a list of the names (not the `Employee` instances) of all employees who were hired on or after Jan.
+1, 2012:

     ```
     @Test